LukeAnglin/WebApp/categories/Happiness/Advocate.md

 * Ripped men in half with horses
 * Fisherman-crab story - heard that one in a service, too
+* Threw treasoners from prison cellars into streets to be murdered and eaten by wild dogs

+## Temple

+Ignoring the magnificence of the temple, this quote surprised me:

+> Entering the Holy of Holies was so dangerous that they tied a rope to the priest's ankle in order to drag him out if he died while performing his tasks.

+## Pilate-Slashing

+When Pilate built aqueducts with Jewish money, the Jews protested.
+He had them massacred stealthily by hiding Romans in Jewish clothes, and using a slashing motion to order the slaughter.

+## Nighttime Trials

+Jesus was tried during night by the Sanhedrin.
+This was against Roman law.

+## Pilate's Suspicion

+Pilate thought that the reason for Jesus's trial was that Caiaphas and Annas had set up an elaborate ruse to remove him from power.
+Romans and paranoia, a common theme!

+## Pilate's Wife

+Pilate's wife had a dream that Jesus saved her life????
+And he still convicted Jesus!

+## The Source of Barabbas

+I had no idea that Barabbas came out because Theophilus had wanted to give Jesus a chance!

 # Parallels